a1anw2/collincanning/README.md

 Agents can search the web, fetch URLs, and occasionally reply with memes.
 They can also have private chats with each other, incase they feel they are being ganged up on.

-Sit back, grab a drink, and watch the fun play out.
+Sit back, grab a drink, and watch the fun play out in a Slack style experience.
 Drop in live news stories and see how they react.
 Poke the bears.

 All chats are recorded (in SQLite) for you to read back.